 By conducting this analysis, Company A has identified their competitors weakness: lack of digital presence means they’re missing out on an entire customer demographic, younger business owners in the 35 – 55 age group.
 Company A identifies a gap in the market that plays on their already established strengths, they have expertise in products that appeal to this younger audience.
 So, how do they get their products in front of them.
 They conduct research and find that this audience is more digitally focussed, researching the services their business needs online.
 With this, company A decide to place more of a focus on their digital identity.
 This forms part of their strategy.

-They update their website to reflect the audience they want to attract, championing the products they offer that are relevant to this younger demographic.
+Company A update their website to reflect the audience they want to attract, championing the products they offer that are relevant to this younger demographic.
 They know their website will be the first destination for new customers.
 They add a ‘live chat’ option and an online enquiry form, building their existing database of potential customers.
-They offer clear guides on their website to explain their products in plain English.
+The site offers clear guides to explain their products in plain English.
 Making even their more complex services easy to understand.
 Customers want transparency, especially where financial services are concerned, to them the simpler the better.

 Company A also identifies emerging businesses ran by people within this age group are frequently specialist in digital.
 So, they develop a plan to translate their identity across various digital medias, giving them a stronger presence in their target audiences channels of choice.
 With campaigns across Facebook, Google, Twitter, Instagram and Snapchat.